Solve M.E. Advocacy Week 2023

 Thursday, April 20th, 2023 – House Advocacy Day – Virtual

-Registration is now closed, but you can still use the buttons below to get involved!
+Even though Advocacy Week is over, you can still use the buttons below to get involved!

 Frequently Asked Questions

 There are three main ways to participate in Advocacy Week:

 - Congressional meetings: Virtual or in-person meetings with your Member of Congress or their staff.
 The best opportunity to directly connect directly with policy leaders.
 This activity requires reading/viewing preparation, computer use or travel, focus, speaking, and cognitive exertion.
 In-person meetings will take place in Washington DC on Tuesday, April 18th.
 Virtual meetings will take place by Zoom on Thursday, April 20th.
 (Energy Level: High)

 • Attend a training or watch training video (1 hour)

 • Participate in meetings with a small group (30 min per meeting)